Nuclear forensics: Separations

 Chemical separation techniques are frequently utilized in nuclear forensics as a method of reducing the interferences and to facilitate the measurement of low level radionuclides.
 Purification that occurs rapidly as progeny in-growth begins immediately following purification is ideal.

 Anion Exchange

 Anion exchange separation methods are widely used in the purification of actinides and actinide bearing materials through the use of resin columns.
 The anionic actinide complexes are retained by anion exchange sites that are on the resin and neutral species pass through the column unretained.
 Then the retained species can be eluted from the column by conversion to a neutral complex, typically by changing the mobile phase passed through the resin bed.

-Anion exchange-based separations of actinides, while valued for there simplicity and widely used, tend to be time-consuming and are infrequently automated.
+Anion exchange-based separations of actinides, while valued for their simplicity and widely used, tend to be time-consuming and are infrequently automated.
 Most are still dependent on gravity.
 Speeding up the flow of the mobile phase tends to introduce problems such as impurities and jeopardize future investigations.
 Hence, there is still a need for development of this technique to satisfy the nuclear forensic research priorities.